github/rust-gems/crates/bpe/README.md

 For chunking the following operations are of interest:

 1) Split text after exactly n tokens at a character boundary.
-1) Count tokens for sub-ranges of a text.
+2) Count tokens for sub-ranges of a text.
-1) Incrementally count tokens while appending text to a chunk.
+3) Incrementally count tokens while appending text to a chunk.
-1) Determine whether a sub-range of text is below some token limit or not.

 Those operations are surprisingly difficult to implement efficiently for BPE.